 - In 2001 Richards was killed in the 9/11 attacks on the World Trade Center while he was working in World Views studio during his Lower Manhattan Cultural Council residency.
 While it was intended to be a tribute to the Tuskegee Airmen, Tar Baby vs. St. Sebastian has become a memorial to the artist himself.

-For most of his career, Michael Richards devoted his work to sculptures and installations that paid tribute to the Tuskegee Airmen, a group of African American Air Force pilots during World War II, whose heroism and bravery were truly recognized only long after the war ended.
+For most of his career, Michael Richards created sculptures and art installations that paid tribute to the Tuskegee Airmen, a group of African American Air Force pilots during World War II.
+Their heroism and bravery were not fully recognized until long after the war ended.

 Tar Baby vs. St. Sebastian is a golden, glowing figure of a pilot wearing his helmet and uniform, mounted on a pole in a pose of supplication.
 His eyes appear to gaze at something beyond the viewer, and his body is pierced with numerous small airplanes.
 The title of the work refers to both the story of “Tar Baby” (a Southern folktale of entrapment) and the story of a soldier (Saint Sebastian) who became a saint after he refused to deny his faith and was shot with arrows.